volopasse/Ramblings-of-a-hackintosher/Audio.md

 Remove any AppleHDA, VoodooHDA,... related KextsToPatch entry.

 ## Installing the kexts
-First of all, check if your codec is supported [here](https://github.com/vit9696/AppleALC/wiki/Supported-codecs), if it is, write down the layout(s) for your codec.
-(Most codecs support layout 1.)
+First of all, check if your codec is supported [here](https://github.com/vit9696/AppleALC/wiki/Supported-codecs), if it is, write down the layout(s) for your codec. (most audio codecs support layout 1)

 Install both to kexts/other.
 How to [here](../master/Tips.md#how-to-mount-efi).
 Make sure that you're injecting kexts. (more info on installing kexts [here](../master/Tips.md#how-to-install-kexts))

 Open your config.plist with [Clover Configurator](http://mackie100projects.altervista.org/download-mac.php?version=classic) and go to Devices > Audio.
 You will see a box with a down arrow.
-In that box you want to enter the layout for your codec and restart.
+In that box you want to enter a supported layout that works with your audio codec.
+Save and restart.

 After restart, go to System Preferences > Sound > Output.
 You should see output devices, here's an example of what you should see:
 * Internal Speakers